 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, as balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
 This applies particularly to the estimation of the net liability to pay pensions, which depends upon a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-The Council's actuaries are engaged to provide the Fund with expert advice about the assumptions to be applied (Appendix A1).
+The Council's actuaries are engaged to provide the Fund with expert advice about the assumptions to be applied (Appendix B).

-The financial statements contain figures that are based on assumptions made by our Private Equity manager.
+The financial statements contain figures that are based on assumptions made by our Private Equity managers.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
-The items in the Net Assets Statement at 31 March 2019 for which there is a risk of material adjustment in the forthcoming financial year is as follows:
+The items in the Net Assets Statement at 31 March 2020 for which there is a risk of material adjustment in the forthcoming financial year is as follows:

-Item Uncertainties Effect of actual results differ from assumptions Private equity Private equity investments are valued at fair value in accordance with British Venture Capital Association guidelines.
+ltem Uncertainties Effect of actual results differ from assumptions Private equity Private equity investments are valued at fair value in accordance with British Venture Capital Association guidelines.
 These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
+Private equity investments are valued at £21.556m in the financial statements.
 There is a risk that this investment may be under or overstated in the accounts.
+Property and Infrastructure The Pension Fund contains investments in pooled property and infrastructure funds.
+The ongoing impact of the Covid-19 pandemic has created uncertainty surrounding illiquid asset valuations.
+The value of these investments are £119.023m and £30.047m property and infrastructure respectively in the financial statements.
+As disclosed in note 4, these assets have a material uncertainty over their closing valuation as at 31 March 2020.